The Hollywood Studio's Scoop

 At Savi’s, each builder can have one person enter the encounter with them.
 My youngest son and I both tagged along.
 With covid, they had the workstations very spread out, and we were directed to stand on a particular spot.
 I will say the circle we were directed to, does not really allow for pictures or video because you were behind your participant.
 I did not follow directions well, wandering farther and farther to get a better angle for pictures, and was asked once to stay on my dot.
 To be fair, we were on the end so even me moving down should not have impacted anyone else, from a social distancing stand point.

 The light saber building is $200.00 each, and yet I must say it was worth every penny.
+We geeked out family style for this.
 The man who portrayed Savi, was very believable, and that is the perfect job for him.
 We may have well been in Star Wars on another planet building light sabers for real.
 His enthusiasm and explanation is convincing, totally sets the mood.

 Yoda‘s voice comes over there speakers congratulating the Jedi's on their quest, and wishing them well in their journey.
 There was not a person in there who wasn’t convinced of their power.